astrofum/na2020/README.md

 - [Pluto](http://plutocode.ph.unito.it/).
 Please note that we found a typo in the official code v.
 4.3. that causes problem for it to work with python 3.x.
 We have prepared a [fix](codes/patch_define_problem) that solves this issue.
 You can download this fixed version from [here](https://github.com/astrofum/na2020/raw/master/codes/PLUTO.tar.gz).

 ### Materials sent by Prof. Kley
--All materials provided by Prof. Kley, including a basic introduction to numerical hydrodynamics, a project focused on linear advection, and some background on programming languages are provided [here](https://www.tat.physik.uni-tuebingen.de/~kley/talks/mashad/index.html)
+-All materials provided by Prof. Kley, including a basic introduction to numerical hydrodynamics, a project focused on linear advection, and some background on programming languages are available [here](https://www.tat.physik.uni-tuebingen.de/~kley/talks/mashad/index.html).

 ### BigBlueButton(BBB)